You know what I crave a lot?

 You have several options here.
 You can go uber simple and use Tamari (gluten free soy sauce), adding in some red pepper flakes and ginger for a little kick.
 Or you can use on of these recipes to make your own sauce:

-I have seen a lot of recipes that call for iceburg lettuce to make it a true wrap.
-However, in my experience, I have found that organic romaine hearts work much better in terms of staying together, and you end up with a crunchy, easy to eat lettuce “boat.”
+I have seen a lot of recipes that call for iceberg lettuce to make it a true wrap.
+However, in my experience, I have found that romaine hearts work much better in terms of staying together, and you end up with a crunchy, easy to eat lettuce “boat.”